gianarb/orbiter/contrib/swarm/README.md

 * Docker Machine
 * Virtualbox

-1. Create a swarm cluster with 4 nodes.
-One manager and three workers.
+1. Create a swarm cluster with 3 nodes.
+One manager and two workers.
 It uses Docker Machine and Virtualbox as provider.
 ```
 make init